abbbi/virtnbdbackup/README.md

  # virtnbdbackup -d vm1 -l inc -o - | ssh root@remotehost 'cat > backup-inc1.zip'
  [..]
 ```

+You may consider adding the created checkpoint files to some VCS system,
+like git, to have some kind of central backup history tracking.

 During restore unzip the data from both zip files into a single directory:
 (use `virtnbdrestore` to reconstruct the virtual machine images):